 One major problem in previous iOS versions is that there was no way to keep messages in sync between an iPad, iPhone, iPod touch, and Mac.
 If you deleted a message in the Mac app, it would not be deleted on your iPhone, and vice versa.
-Now, Apple has fixed this issue in iOS 11.3 by storing all of the messages in iCloud, not on individual devices.
+Apple will be fixing this issue in iOS 11.4 by storing all of the messages in iCloud, not on individual devices.

 By storing messages in iCloud, Apple is solving a huge issue.
 If you wanted to permanently delete a bunch of incriminating messages of your iPhone, you risk having them still reside on your Mac computer since deleting them on an iPhone will not delete them from the Messages app in macOS.
 Those messages can be hiding everywhere without you even knowing it.

-This feature was first introduced at WWDC 2017 last June, and even appeared in an early iOS 11 beta, but had disappeared since then.
+This feature was first introduced at WWDC 2017 last June, and even appeared in an early iOS 11 beta as well as the iOS 11.3 betas, but had disappeared since then.
 And while this feature is fantastic for keeping Messages across your Apple devices synced, as well as saving you plenty of storage space, it isn't clear yet whether you can sync text messages in addition to iMessages.
 If not, we at least have an easy way to manage our iMessage threads and histories no matter how many iPhones, iPad, and Macs we may have.

-First things first, your iPhone needs to be running iOS 11.3 in order to take advantage of Messages on iCloud.
-The update is currently only available in beta.
-If you're running the developer beta, you should have access from Settings –> General –> Software Update.
-Public testers will have access soon, too.
+First things first, your iPhone needs to be running iOS 11.4 in order to take advantage of Messages on iCloud.
+The update is not currently out yet, but is expected to arrive shortly for developers and public beta testers.
+If you're running the developer or public beta, you should have access from Settings –> General –> Software Update when it comes out.

 Two-factor authentification is a security measure that uses one of your trusted devices to confirm your identity.
 In Apple's case, any time you sign in to service that uses two-factor authentication, one of your trusted devices receives a code that you must enter into the device using the service.
 If you only have one Apple device, that code is sent to that device.